withastro/docs/src/pages/en/migrate.md

 ### Updated: Vite 3

-Astro v1.0 RC has upgraded from Vite 2 to [Vite 3](https://vitejs.dev/).
+Astro v1.0 has upgraded from Vite 2 to [Vite 3](https://vitejs.dev/).
 We've handled most of the upgrade for you inside of Astro; however, some subtle Vite behaviors may still change between versions.
 Refer to the official [Vite Migration Guide](https://vitejs.dev/guide/migration.html#general-changes) if you run into trouble.

 ### Deprecated: `Astro.canonicalURL`